Treatment Effect Quantiles in Stratified Randomized Experiments and Matched Observational Studies: Framework and Notation

 Below we introduce a special class of statistics satisfying Definition \ref{def:strat_rank_score}, the stratified Stephenson rank sum statistics \citep{Stephenson85a}, which is of form $(\ref{eq:strat_rank_sum})$ with

 for some fixed integers $h_1, \ldots, h_S \ge 2$.
 When $h_1 = \ldots = h_S = 2$, the statistic is almost equivalent to the stratified Wilcoxon rank sum statistic.
-When $h_s$'s increase, the Stephenson ranks place greater weights on responses with larger ranks, making the rank sum statistic more sensitive to larger outcomes as well as larger individual treatment effects. {\rev \citet{Conover1988} showed that, under the alternative where the treatment has a large effect on only a small fraction of the population, the Stephenson ranks can lead to the locally most powerful test.
+When $h_s$'s increase, the Stephenson ranks place greater weights on responses with larger ranks, making the rank sum statistic more sensitive to larger outcomes as well as larger individual treatment effects. \citet{Conover1988} showed that, under the alternative where the treatment has large effect on a small fraction of the population, the Stephenson ranks can lead to the locally most powerful test.
 Such an alternative can be especially relevant in our context for inferring quantiles of individual effects, under which we will deliberately remove a certain amount of large effects from the units.
+In the supplementary material, we conduct a simulation study to illustrate the superior performance of the Stephenson rank statistics compared to the Wilcoxon rank statistic.
 Relatedly, \citet{Rosenbaum2007dramatic} and \citet[][Chapter 16]{Rosenbaum:2010} have used the Stephenson ranks to weight matched pairs to better detect uncommon but dramatic responses to treatment in observational studies, and \citet{Rosenbaum2011U, Rosenbaum2014} studied more general rank scores in matched observational studies with multiple controls to improve the power of a sensitivity analysis.

-These also motivate us to investigate better weighting for combining strata, and we will pursue it as future work.}
+In this paper, we focus mainly on monotone rank scores as in Definition \ref{def:strat_rank_score}.
+It is worth noting that these scores do not encompass all the general rank scores discussed in \citet{Rosenbaum2011U, Rosenbaum2014}.
+It will be interesting to further extend the discussion to non-monotone rank scores, which may present additional computation challenges when conducting tests on quantiles of individual effects.
+We defer this to future research.